suzaku-io/boopickle/README.md

 ```

 And to deserialize (unpickle) the buffer, call `Unpickle.fromBytes`, specifying the type of your data.
 BooPickle doesn't encode *any* type information,
-so you *must* use same types when pickling and unpickling.
+so you *must* use the same types when pickling and unpickling.

 ```scala
 val helloWorld = Unpickle[Seq[String]].fromBytes(buf)